Shopify revamps partner engagement as competition heats up

 Retail ecommerce provider Shopify has revamped its Australian Partner Program offering incentives for reinvesting in the business, enhanced global certification programmes and new network expansion opportunities.

-Under the changes, Shopify is expanding its program incentives to reward partners with offers to earn up to six-figure dollar amounts in 2023 through revenue share and promotions to re-invest back into their business.
+Under the changes, Shopify is expanding its program incentives to reward partners with offers to earn up to twice or more in 2023 through revenue share and promotions to re-invest back into their business.

 Shopify has also unveiled joint marketing and co-selling programs to assist the partner network to close more deals.